josephpalma/joseph-palma.dev/README.md

 ## 🛠 Build For Production

 #### Simple build
-Runs the standard React build script and generate a full static production build in /client.
+Runs the standard React build script and generates a full static production build in /client.

 ```
 npm run build
 ```

 #### Build Package

 Assembles a build package in the root directory's /build folder.
 The app is now ready to be deployed from the /build directory.

 ```
 npm run build-package
 ```
+<i>Note: This command only runs on Windows.
+Consider <a href="#configure-project">contributing</a> build commands for your OS of choice.</i>

 <br />